Copyright

 Laboratory Workers and Contacts Warned of Accidental Flu Pandemic

-Safety in the laboratory workplace is of critical concern as many research laboratory employees suffer from exotic diseases that become workers' compensation compensable events.
+Safety in the laboratory workplace is critical, as many research laboratory employees contract exotic diseases that become workers' compensation compensable events.
 Limited knowledge of the facts of the exposures creates yet another level of concern and anxiety as employees attempt to cope with unusual symptomatology.

 Wednesday, August 22, 2012